CleanroomMC/Website/docs/groovy-script/mods/thebetweenlands/animator.md

 ## Description

-Converts an input item, Life amount from Life Crystals, and Fuel from Sulfur into an output itemstack, summoning an entity, a random item from a loottable, or summoning an entity and outputting an itemstack.
+Converts an input item, Life amount from Life Crystals, and Fuel from Sulfur into an output itemstack, summoning an entity, or a random item from a loottable.

 ## Identifier

-Refer to this via any of the following:
+The identifier `mods.thebetweenlands.animator` will be used as the default on this page.

+:::::::::: details All Identifiers {open id="quote"}

+Any of these can be used to refer to this compat:

 ```groovy:no-line-numbers {3}
 mods.betweenlands.animator